Research

 Current projects

 We are broadly interested in understanding the functions and mechanisms of enzymes that are relevant to human health.
-In particular, we currently study enzymes in antifungal natural product biosynthesis, fungal cell wall biosynthesis, and bacterial and human cofactor biosynthesis.
-We also study the functions and mechanisms of metalloenzymes, such as radical SAM enzymes.
-For these diverse projects, we use a combination of approaches from organic chemistry, biochemistry, molecular biology, and spectroscopy (see Experimental Techniques for details).
+In particular, we currently study enzymes, especially metalloenzymes, in natural product biosynthesis, bacterial and human cofactor biosynthesis, and fungal cell wall biosynthesis.
+For these diverse projects, we use a combination of approaches in organic chemistry, biochemistry, molecular biology, and spectroscopy (see Experimental Techniques for details).

-One of our foci is the functions and mechanisms of a group of enzymes called radical S-adenosylmethionine (SAM) enzymes, one of the largest groups of enzymes with > 113,000 functional domains.
-These enzymes catalyze the reductive cleavage of S-adenosyl-L-methionine (SAM) to generate transient 5’-deoxyadenosyl radical, which is subsequently used to catalyze various free radical-mediated reactions (see Figure below).
+One of our foci is the functions and mechanisms of redox-active metalloenzymes.
+Our primary focus is a group of enzymes called radical S-adenosylmethionine (SAM) enzymes.
+These enzymes form one of the largest groups of enzymes with > 700,000 functional domains.
+They catalyze the reductive cleavage of S-adenosyl-L-methionine (SAM) to generate transient 5’-deoxyadenosyl radical, which is subsequently used to catalyze various free radical-mediated reactions (see Figure below).
 Many of these enzymes are found in biological processes closely associated with human diseases.
 Also, these enzymes catalyze free radical-mediated reactions, which until recently, were considered rare in enzyme catalysis.
 Thus, their functions and mechanisms form the foundation of a novel paradigm in enzymology.
+We also study O2-activating non-heme Fe enzymes.
+Studying these two different types of enzymes gives us a unique perspective on both O2-dependent and independent radical chemistry in enzyme catalysis.
 See the project page for details.

 Natural products biosynthesized by radical-mediated mechanisms.

-Molybdenum cofactor (Moco) is an enzyme cofactor found in almost all organisms from all kingdoms of life and plays a central role in various metabolic and catabolic pathways.
+We also study enzyme cofactor biosynthesis focusing on molybdenum cofactor (Moco), which is found in almost all organisms from all kingdoms of life and plays a central role in various metabolic and catabolic pathways.
 Moco cannot be acquired from the environment and hence, must be biosynthesized de novo through a conserved pathway.
-Moco biosynthesis plays essential roles in various scientific contexts and is associated with multiple medical and environmental problems.
-For example, in humans, Moco is essential across multiple detoxification pathways, and perturbation in its biosynthesis causes a fatal and currently incurable disease.
+Consequently, moco biosynthesis is associated with multiple medical and environmental problems.
+For example, in humans, Moco is essential across multiple detoxification pathways, and perturbation in its biosynthesis causes a fatal and incurable disease.
 In bacteria, Moco plays a crucial role in virulence.
 Therefore, a fundamental understanding of Moco biosynthesis is critical.
-We have recently discovered a novel biosynthetic intermediate.
-This finding provided a breakthrough approach for us to study the mechanism of constructing the pyranopterin backbone structure of Moco.
-We are now studying the mechanisms of this transformation by taking a multidisciplinary approach by combining enzymology, organic chemistry, NMR, EPR, and X-ray crystallography.
+We are studying the Moco biosynthesis in both humans and bacteria with the eventual goal of solving the aforementioned human health problems.
 See the project description page for details.

 Moco